joewalker/gcli/docs/index.md

     // Extracts foo.tar.gz into the current directory

   These 2 commands do exactly opposite things.
 It shouldn't take much reflection to see why this is bad design.
-In cockpit this would be better
+In GCLI this would be better
   expressed:

     $ tar create foo.tar.gz -z .